September 10, 2019

 by Devi S. Laskar

-In a time-bending mind-flash as she lies dying of a police gunshot wound, the protagonist of The Atlas of Reds and Blues, known only as Mother, revisits her life as a successful immigrant to America from India.
+In a time-bending mind-flash as she lies bleeding from a police gunshot wound, the protagonist of The Atlas of Reds and Blues, known only as Mother, revisits her life as a successful immigrant to America from India.
 Devi S. Laskar is a native of Chapel Hill, N.C.
 She holds an MFA from Columbia University in New York, an MA in South Asian Studies from the University of Illinois at Urbana-Champaign and a BA in journalism and English from the University of North Carolina at Chapel Hill.

 by Tammy Lynne Stoner